Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 NOTE: The rash is not contagious, and it does not spread.
 If it appears to be spreading, this is because of a delayed reaction.

 While there are no specific medical treatments for a rash caused by Poison Ivy, natural medicine has essential oils as an answer (thank you Mother Nature!).

 Now, be aware that the rash by the plant diminishes on its own within 2 to 3 weeks.
 But I still warmly recommend using these essential oils to make the whole thing more bearable and to speed the healing process.

 This essential oil boasts some powerful active ingredients including menthol, which can remove the heat and pain from your poison ivy rash.
 It will quickly soothe inflammation and promote faster recovery of the damaged skin.

-HOW TO: This oil isn’t toxic, so you don’t need to dilute it before applying.
+This oil isn’t toxic, so you don’t need to dilute it before applying.
 It absorbs fully within minutes, and it’s best to apply 4-5 drops of the oil to the inflamed areas 1-2 times per day until the symptoms subside.

 – > Buy Eucalyptus Oil <-